Section 3: Basic QRISdata questions

 Each collection has a unique identifier of the form "Qnnnn" where "nnnn" is a 4 digit number.

 The access methods determine how you and your collaborators will be able to access the data in your collection.
 This needs to be specified when a collection is provisioned.
-There are currently 3 access methods to choose from for new collections Standard, NFS-only and Mediaflux.
-Some old collections use a Legacy access method, but these are in the process of being migrated (Q 3.4.7).
+There are currently two access methods to choose from for new collections Standard and NFS-only.

 The access method also determines how per-user access control works:

-- For Standard and Mediaflux collections, per-user access is implemented using access groups.
+- For Standard collections, per-user access is implemented using access groups,

 - For NFS-only collections, access control is your responsibility.

 The Standard access methods allow you to read and write your data using a variety of tools.
-These tools include Cyberduck, Filezilla and WinSCP, various command-line utilities, and fast file transfer tools like GridFTP and Aspera.
+These tools include Cyberduck, Filezilla and WinSCP, and various command-line utilities.

-In addition, collections with Standard access are NFS mounted on Euramoo, Flashlite and (soon) Tinaroo.
+In addition, collections with Standard access are NFS mounted on Bunya.
 This will allow users of these systems who are members of the appropriate access groups to be able to access the collection data via the file system.

 The NFS-only access method allows you to NFS mount the collection on NeCTAR instances running in the QRIScloud availability zone.
 You need to nominate the NeCTAR tenants that can mount the collection, and then you need to configure the mounts on each instance.
 Once you have done that, you can implement whatever data access services and access controls you want.

-For more information, please refer to NFS access to QRIScloud Collections.
+For more information, please refer to NFS access to QRIScloud Collection

 Yes, you can change your mind.